-J. Michael Smith had a 38 year banking career with RBC Royal Bank, holding senior management positions, R. Hector MacKay-Dunn has served as counsel and as a board member with numerous public companies with extensive experience in public company financial statement disclosure and reporting compliance and Ernesto Echavarria is a certified public accountant with extensive business experience.
+Manuel Gomez Rubio holds a Bachelor of Accounting degree and received his CFA in 1993, is currently an Independent Consultant and previously held the positions of Fund Manager at UBS and Senior Vice President at Credit Suisse Group.
+R. Hector MacKay-Dunn has served as counsel and as a board member with numerous public companies with extensive experience in public company financial statement disclosure and reporting compliance.
+Ernesto Echavarria is a certified public accountant with extensive business experience.